-- 97. An employer whether or not a public authority, shall not dismiss, suspend, demote, discipline, harass or otherwise disadvantage an employee or deny that employee a benefit, because- - (a) the employee acting in good faith, and on the basis of reasonable belief has- - (i) notified the Commissioner that the employer or any other person has contravened or is about to contravene this Act;
+- 99. An employer whether or not a public body, shall not dismiss, suspend, demote, discipline, harass or otherwise disadvantage an employee or deny that employee a benefit, because- - (a) the employee acting in good faith, and on the basis of reasonable belief has- - (i) notified the Commissioner that the employer or any other person has contravened or is about to contravene this Act;

-- (ii) done or stated the intention of doing anything that is required to be done in order to avoid having any person contravene this Act; or - (iii) refused to do or stated the intention of refusing to do anything that is in contravention of this Act; or - (b) the employer believes that the employee will do anything described in paragraph (a). - 98.
-(1) The Minister may make Regulations for the Regulations purpose of- - (a) prescribing anything required to be prescribed under this Act; and - (b) giving effect to the provisions of this Act. - (2) Regulations made under this section shall be subject to negative resolution of Parliament. - 99.
-The Freedom of Information Act is amended in-Chap.
-22:20 amended - (a) section 4- - (i) by inserting after the definition of "applicant" the following definitions: - "Data Commissioner" means the person appointed pursuant to section 8 of the Data Protection Act: - "decision of a public authority" means the refusal of a public authority to grant access to an official document or the failure of a public authority to comply with section 15 or 16(1) herein;";
+- (ii) done or stated the intention of doing anything that is required to be done in order to avoid having any person contravene this Act; or - (iii) refused to do or stated the intention of refusing to do anything that is in contravention of this Act; or - (b) the employer believes that the employee will do anything described in paragraph (a). - 100.(1) The Minister may make Regulations for the Regulations purpose of- - (a) prescribing anything required to be prescribed under this Act; and - (b) giving effect to the provisions of this Act. - (2) Regulations made under this section shall be subject to negative resolution of Parliament. - 101.
+The Freedom of Information Act is amended Chap.
+22:20 amended in- - (a) section 4- - (i) by inserting after the definition of "applicant" the following definitions: - "decision of a public authority" means the refusal of a public authority to grant access to an official document or the failure of a public authority to comply with section 15 or 16(1) herein; - "Information Commissioner" means the person appointed pursuant to section 8 of the Data Protection Act;";

-(ii) by deleting the definition of "personal information" and substituting the following definition:

-"personal information" has the meaning assigned to it in the Data Protection Act;";

-- (iii) in the definition of "public authority"- - (A) in paragraph (j), by deleting the word "or"; - (B) by inserting after the words "control;" the word "or"; - (C) by inserting after paragraph (k) the following new paragraph:

-"(l) the Data Commissioner as appointed under section 8 of the Data Protection Act.";

-- (b) in section 30, by deleting subsections (1), (2) and (3) and substituting the following subsections: - "(1) A document is an exempt document if its disclosure under this Act would involve the disclosure of personal information in a manner inconsistent with the Data Protection Act.
+- (ii) by deleting the definition of "personal information" and substituting the following definition: - "personal information" has the meaning assigned to it in the Data Protection Act;"; - (iii) in the definition of "public authority"- - (A) in paragraph (j), by deleting the word "or"; - (B) by inserting after the words "control;" the word "or"; - (C) by inserting after paragraph (k) the following new paragraph: - "(l) the Office of Information Commissioner as appointed under section 7 of the Data Protection Act.": - (b) section 23(1) in paragraph (d), by deleting the words "High Court for judicial" and substituting the words "Information Commissioner for"; - (c) section 30, by deleting subsections (1), (2) and (3) and substituting the following subsections: - " (1) A document is an exempt document if its disclosure under this Act would involve the disclosure of personal information in a manner inconsistent with the Data Protection Act.

-- (2) The provisions of subsection (1) shall not apply to a request by an individual for his own personal information, which requests shall be treated as a request under the Data Protection Act. - (3) Where a request by a person other than a person referred to in subsection (2) is made to a public authority for access to a document containing personal information, the public authority shall proceed in accordance with the Data Protection Act in deciding whether to grant access to such request."; - (c) in section 36, by deleting subsection (1) and substituting the following subsection: - "(1) Where a document (whether or not it is one to which access has been given under this Act) contains personal information of an individual and that individual believes that the information is inaccurate, he shall proceed, and the public authority shall address the matter, in accordance with section 58 of the Data Protection Act."; - (d) in section 38A- - (i) in subsection (1), by deleting the word "Ombudsman" wherever it occurs and substituting the words "Data Commissioner": - (ii) in subsection (2), by deleting the word "Ombudsman" and substituting the words "Data Commissioner"; and - (iii) by deleting subsection (3); and - (e) in section 39, by deleting subsection (3).
+- (2) The provisions of subsection (1) shall not apply to a request by an individual for his own personal information, which request shall be treated as a request under the Data Protection Act. - (3) Where a request by a person other than a person referred to in subsection (2) is made to a public body for access to a document containing personal information, the public body shall proceed in accordance with the Data Protection Act in deciding whether to grant access to such request."; - (d) section 36, by deleting subsection (1) and substituting the following subsection: - "(1) Where a document (whether or not it is one to which access has been given under this Act) contains personal information of an individual and that individual believes that the information is inaccurate, he shall proceed, and the public body shall address the matter, in accordance with section 58 of the Data Protection Act.";

+(e) section 38A-

+- (i) in subsection (1), by deleting the word "Ombudsman" wherever it occurs and substituting the word "Information Commissioner"; - (ii) in subsection (2), by deleting the word "Ombudsman" and substituting the words, "Information Commissioner"; and